StPaulStylee/100DaysOfCode/README.md

 ### Thoughts:
 Development is like golf.
 You hate it most of the time because it makes you feel like an idiot, but then you have a moment of success - however small - and you remember why you try and do this.
 I'll keep at it tomorrow.

+# Day 97, March 17th, 2018
+### What I did:
+I set up a complete /search route that allows me to get dynamic search results from the Giantbomb API - all in Golang
+### Thoughts:
+This was committed on the 18th, but all of the work was done on the 17th.
+Should have committed earlier!